CRESSIDA BELL, conceptualing sugar crafting

 I met Cressida Bell at her studio in the heart of Hackney, East London.
 A small bell and a big red door there are indications of the influence and the heritage of the Bloomsbury Group – her grandmother was the artist Vanessa Bell (sister of Virginia Woolf) and her father was the writer and critic Quentin Bell.

-Cressida is an artist specializing in textiles and interiors.
+Cressida is an artist specialising in textiles and interiors.
 Rugs, carpets, murals, lamps and cards surround her studio but my attention was caught by her amazing book “Cressida Bell’s Cake Design: Fifty Fabulous Cakes”.
 Fifty amazing and easy-to-reproduce design cakes.
-Cressida Bell has not invented anything new but, she has done something better and more innovative, she has conceptualized sugar crafting with elegance and refinement.
+Cressida Bell has not invented anything new but, she has done something better and more innovative, she has conceptualised sugar crafting with elegance and refinement.

 Sight, sound, taste, smell and touch are involved in the act of consuming food but, when you see Cressida’s cakes?
 Your first sense involved is not taste but sight.
 You don’t want to eat them you want to admire them and, of course photograph them!